-Even if your athlete shows promise, forcing her to play a sport she hates, or to stay with a difficult coach, is rarely going to help her get the scholarship that you’re sure she deserves.
+Even if your athlete shows promise, forcing them to play a sport they hate, or to stay with a difficult coach, is rarely going to help them get the scholarship that you’re sure they deserve.

-“I know the old saying, ‘Never Quit,’ but if you’ve really come to the realization that you disagree with a coach’s philosophy of life, then it’s time to step away,” Gray notes.
+“I know the old saying, ‘Never Quit,’ but if your teen has come to the realization that they disagree with a coach’s philosophy of life, then it’s time to step away,” Gray notes.
 “It’s more important for mental health.
-If a teen is unhappy playing a sport, then the parents should realize that.”
+If a teen is unhappy playing a sport, then the parents should respect that.”

 7. Find a Fit

-Perhaps hand-eye coordination isn’t your teen’s strength and she doesn’t enjoy the Rah!
+Perhaps hand-eye coordination isn’t your teen’s strength and they don’t enjoy the Rah!
 Rah! spectacle of conventional team sports.
-You can still encourage her to participate in sports like fencing, tennis, rowing, or squash, Merkel says.
+You can still encourage them to participate in sports like fencing, tennis, rowing, or squash, Merkel says.